easypanel-io/website/docs/05-templates/directus/index.md

 ## Description

-Directus is an open-source data platform that allows developers to turn any SQL database into an API and create beautiful no-code apps.
-With over 22,000 stars on GitHub and millions of downloads, Directus is a powerful tool for managing and visualizing data.
+Directus is a modern, open-source data platform that instantly transforms any SQL database into an API and a beautiful no-code app.
+It is designed to work with any SQL database, allowing you to maintain complete control over your new or existing database without the need for migration to a proprietary data model.
+The Directus API layers on top of your database, providing both REST and GraphQL APIs for your data.
+The Directus App enables your entire team to safely and intuitively browse, manage, and visualize data.
+It is a flexible platform that can be used as a Backend-as-a-Service, a Headless CMS, an Internal Tool Builder, and for Data Management &amp; Analytics.
+With Directus, you can connect external digital experiences, design APIs, control data flows, build internal tools, and much more.

 ## Benefits

-- Flexible and customizable: Directus can be used with any SQL database and offers a dynamic API that can be easily customized to fit your specific needs.
+- Efficient Data Management: Directus is a modern, open-source data platform that allows you to efficiently manage your SQL database.
+It provides a dynamic API for your data, enabling you to browse, manage, and visualize your data in an intuitive no-code app.
+- Flexible and Scalable: Whether you're managing content for websites, apps, or digital signage, or building back-office apps and admin panels, Directus offers endless solutions.
+Its flexibility and scalability make it an ideal solution for projects of any size.
-- No vendor lock-in: Directus allows you to remain in complete control of your database, with no need to migrate to a proprietary data model.
+- No Vendor Lock-In: Directus installs on top of any SQL database, allowing you to remain in complete control of your new or existing database.
+There's no need to migrate to a proprietary data model, so there's no vendor lock-in.
-- Blazing-fast performance: Built with Node.js and Vue.js, Directus offers high performance and easy extensibility for developers.

 ## Features

-- Data Engine: Turn any SQL database into an API and manage data with ease.
+- Data Engine: Directus features a modern data stack that turns any SQL database into an API and a beautiful no-code app.
+It's the world's first Open Data Platform for instantly managing your data.
-- Data Studio: Create custom dashboards and visualizations for your data.
+- Data Studio: The Data Studio feature allows for no-code data collaboration.
+It enables your entire team to safely and intuitively browse, manage, and visualize data.
-- Flows: Automate workflows and data processes with no code.
-- Headless CMS: Manage content for websites, apps, and other digital experiences.
-- Backend-as-a-Service: Efficiently connect data and build APIs for scalable projects.
-- Internal Tool Builder: Build back-office apps and admin panels for your business data.
-- Data Management & Analytics: Build no-code dashboards for IoT data and business intelligence.
+- Workflow Automation: With the Workflow Automation feature, Directus allows you to automate your workflows, increasing efficiency and productivity.
+- Asset Management: Directus also features an Asset Management system that allows you to manage and deliver assets efficiently.

 ## Links